Information Systems (IS) - Courses

 Survey of Information Technology in Healthcare

 In this course essential information technologies in healthcare (HITs) will be surveyed.
 Many important healthcare information systems (HISs) are built upon three categories of HITs: data processing technologies, information reporting technologies, and decision supporting technologies.
 Specific subjects pertaining to these technologies will be identified and introduced.
-Prerequisite: admission to business or health information management systems minor.
+Prerequisite: admission to business or health information systems management minor or healthcare analytics management minor.
 Students may not earn credit in both HIMT 320 and IS 321.
 Offered Fall.

 IS 330 Cr.3